All My Life (2004 film): Plot

-Louie is berated by her mother (Ces Quesada) after coming home, enraged by the scandal of her almost-wedding.
-Her father, Jun (Ricky Davao), is on Louie's side but keeps quiet as to not anger Pacita.
+Louie is berated by her mother (Ces Quesada) after coming home, enraged by the scandal of her almost wedding.
+Her father, Jun (Ricky Davao), is on Louie's side but keeps quiet to not anger Pacita.
 Louie opens up to her father about meeting someone on the cruise.
 Finding out she finally came home, Joey tries to reconcile with Louie but to no avail.
 By accident, Sam sees Louie while stuck in traffic with his cousin Kat (Dimples Romana) and chases after her but they don't meet.
-Both resume their lives but find it difficult knowing they shared a connection, especially Sam whose condition is worsening.
+Both resume their lives but find it difficult knowing they share a connection, especially Sam whose condition is worsening.

 Since the beginning, Louie has a habit of sneezing whenever Sam is around.
 This eventually causes their reunion.
 They finally admit their feelings for each other and get together.
 Louie introduces Sam to her family during Pacita's birthday, immediately earning Jun's approval and eventually Pacita's.
-However, Sam finds out that he no longer have enough time to recover from his illness and confesses this to Louie, leading them to break up.
+However, Sam finds out that he no longer has enough time to recover from his illness and confesses this to Louie, leading them to break up.
 Both suffer in their separation but Pacita convinces Louie to find Sam, knowing that she would only regret it more if they don't spend his last moments together.
 Louie goes to his yacht (a family business he briefly mentioned during their time on the cruise) and is found by Kat who tells her he went home.
-Louie meets Sam's parents who immediately shows her to where Sam is.
+Louie meets Sam's parents who immediately show her to where Sam is.

 Walking on the beach, Sam looks on.
 Louie arrives and sees him lying face down.
 Worried, she runs to him but finds him conscious, claiming he's just "practicing" for when he dies.
 They proclaim their love for each other and gets married.
 They move to a house on a small island and spend every waking moment together.
 Sam makes videos for Louie in the event of his death.
 Louie wakes up to find Sam without her side and panics until she sees him in the hut outside, smiling at her.
 As they look at each other, Sam's eyes fill with tears in realization that this is his last moment.
-He falls down dead.
-Louie rushes to his side.
+He falls dead and Louie rushes to his side.
 She goes into mourning.